Very accurate emulation of the SID 6581: the C64 sound chip.

 * Optional quantization clock to restrict modulation updates to 50Hz or 60Hz as used in most games, or 100Hz or 150Hz as used in modern SID tunes and by Martin Galway in the Wizball theme.

-The SID Filter emulates the characteristic saturation and distortion present in the real hardware, which is the main feature that distinguishes most emulations from the real thing.
+The SID Filter emulates the very unusual saturation and distortion present in the real hardware, which is the main feature that distinguishes most emulations from the real thing.
 I spent a long time using an oscilloscope to view the output from multiple real SID chips alongside INSIDIOUS 6581 to ensure that the output is as close as possible.
+It can really roar in a very unique way when it gets too overloaded.
 Also included is the ability to choose from a selection of filter curves as the curve of each 6581 chip is slightly (and sometimes extremely) different.